'At their heart universities are about people: what they can become, what they can create and how they can inspire'.1

 The University of Tasmania is a Supporting Partner of the Creative Innovation 2015 Conference, and nominations are sought from staff members – Academic levels D and E, and HEO Level 10 and above – who would like to attend this three day conference, 23-25 March 2015.
 Five staff members will be selected to attend the conference, with registration costs covered by Human Resources (and travel/accommodation to be paid by their respective faculty/institute/business unit).

 Nominations can be made on the CI2015 Nomination Form and must include the support of you Faculty Dean or Head of Institute/Division.

 Please pass your nominations to Dean Mundey, Associate Director, Learning and Development by Friday 30 January.

 The Tasmanian Leaders Program (TLP) identifies, promotes and develops aspiring business and community leaders, creating significant future benefits for both them and Tasmania.

 Human Resources supports University staff to undertake TLP by offering scholarships to successful applicants of the program to assist with program costs.

 Applications for the 2016 program will be called for in August this year.
 Please visit the TLP website for further information on the program.

 The Leadership Development for Women (LDW) program supports the development of emerging female leaders through a 10 month long experiential learning program.
 The program will develop a learning community of academic and professional staff with significant benefits for themselves and the university.

 LDW is available for professional staff (HEO7 to 10) and academic staff (levels B to D).
-Eligible female staff are encouraged to apply for the program which commences in December 2014.

 Coaching and Consultancy